iandrosov/git-commands/README.md

 ```

 Sometime forgetful `.gitignore` `.DS_Store` once commited annoying to clean up.
-How to remove it from remote `.DS-Store` tracking run set of these commands from project root directory removes from all subdir.
+How to remove it from remote `.DS-Store` tracking run set of these commands from project root directory removes from all subdir on the masteer branch.

 ```javascript
 find . -name .DS_Store -print0 | xargs -0 git rm --ignore-unmatch